logicly-au/pmhc-mds-spec/doc/include/definitions.rst

     records using this tag will be mapped to this Program Type field under the Version 4 specification.
 The !br20 tag will be removed from future use once the Bushfire Program is concluded.

+    7 - Supporting Recovery
+      Valid as of May 2024.
+Organisations can use this field for supports being provided under the Supporting Recovery pilot.
+The Supporting Recovery pilot provides case management services and trauma-informed mental health services to victim-survivors of family, domestic and sexual violence.
+As at April 2024, only the following PHNs are able to provide services under this pilot:

+      * Gippsland PHN
+      * Hunter New England and Central Coast PHN
+      * Southwestern Sydney PHN
+      * Brisbane South PHN
+      * Northern Territory PHN, and
+      * Country Western Australia PHN.

 ----------